 0161 425 0974

 Everyone loves a bit of the old Schloss.
-Not only is there always a party going on in here, with nipple tassels, dancing on tables and pianos getting duelled, but the food is sublime and the drinks considerable.
+Not only is there always a party going on in here, but the food is sublime and the drinks considerable.
 I usually go for a nice big pint of ice-cold wheat beer, but if I was a fan of the Espresso Martini I’ve been told that Albert’s do one of the best in the city.
 You’ve got the vodka, Kahlua and espresso shot, but they also add a cheeky little surprise in the form of Patron XO Cafe Tequila, a coffee flavoured drink that even I can endure.
 “Proper fit” was one source’s concise review.

 Albert’s Schloss, 27 Peter St, Manchester M2 5QR